zilliztech/zdoc/versioned_docs/version-byoc/tutorials/collection/search-and-query-advanced-expressions.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# [DEPRECATE] Search and Query with Advanced Expressions
+# Search and Query with Advanced Expressions

 This guide will walk you through the necessary steps and provide examples to help you use advanced expressions `count()` and `json_contains()` within Zilliz Cloud for search or query operations.